wkumari/draft-wkumari-dnsop-localroot-bcp/draft-wkumari-dnsop-localroot-bcp.md

 When bootstrapping a resolvers' {{RFC8806}} mechanism,

-1. The resolver should use one of the following sources to obtain a list of locations where the current root zone may be available from:
+1. The resolver should use one of the following sources to obtain a list of locations where the current IANA root zone may be available from:

     a.
-Use a locally configured list of sources from which to fetch a copy of the root zone.
+Use a locally configured list of sources from which to fetch a copy of the IANA root zone.
     b.
 Use a list of sources distributed with the resolver software itself.
     c.
 Download a copy of available sources from the IANA using the sources describe in {{iana-list-format}}.

-2. The resolver MUST select one of the available sources from step 1, and from it retrieve a current copy of the root zone.
+2. The resolver MUST select one of the available sources from step 1, and from it retrieve a current copy of the IANA root zone.

-3. If the resolver failed to retrieve the root zone content in step 2, and there are other available sources from available sources from step 1, it SHOULD attempt to retrieve the root zone from that list.
+3. If the resolver failed to retrieve the IANA root zone content in step 2, and there are other available sources from available sources from step 1, it SHOULD attempt to retrieve the IANA root zone from that list.
-   If the resolver has exhausted the list of sources, it SHOULD stop attempting to download the root zone and MUST fall back to using regular DNS mechanisms for performing DNS resolutions.
-Upon a failure, but before exhausting the list of available root zone sources, the resolver MAY choose to cease attempting download the root zone and if so it MUST fall back to using regular DNS mechanisms for performing DNS resolutions.
+   If the resolver has exhausted the list of sources, it SHOULD stop attempting to download the IANA root zone and MUST fall back to using regular DNS mechanisms for performing DNS resolutions.
+Upon a failure, but before exhausting the list of available IANA root zone sources, the resolver MAY choose to cease attempting download the IANA root zone and if so it MUST fall back to using regular DNS mechanisms for performing DNS resolutions.

-4. Having successfully downloaded a copy of the root zone, the resolver MUST verify the contents of the root zone using the ZONEMD
+4. Having successfully downloaded a copy of the IANA root zone, the resolver MUST verify the contents of the IANA root zone using the ZONEMD
    {{RFC8976}} record contained within it.
 Note that this REQUIRES verification of the ZONEMD record using DNSSEC {{BCP0237}} and the configured root key trust anchor.
 Once the zone data has been